 Where to find funding

-The Heritage Lottery Fund has several programmes which offer grants for projects that relate to the local, regional or national heritage of the UK.
+The National Lottery Heritage Fund can offer grants for projects that relate to the local, regional or national heritage of the UK.
 You can apply to undertake repairs of a historic building and/or conserve an object or piece of heritage for present and future generations to experience and enjoy.
 Your application must also show how you are using your project to help people to learn about their own and their community’s heritage and how it will help a wider range of people to take an active part in and make decisions about heritage.
-The smallest programme is the Heritage Lottery Fund’s Sharing Heritage programme offers grants between £3,000 and £10,000.

 Southwell and Nottingham Open Churches Project, although concentrating on church buildings in Southwell and Nottingham, also aims to help all parishes appreciate their church buildings and provide booklets and information for visitors and tourists and also promote church buildings as resources for schools and colleges.
 They have published various ‘trail’ leaflets linking together churches with a common theme: The Robin Hood Churches Trail, Medieval Stained Glass, and a trail which follows churches along the route of the Old Great North Road. nottsopenchurches.org.uk